 You will be adequately anesthetized during the procedure.
 However, as with any dental surgery, you may experience some soreness as the anesthesia wears off.
 Typically, our patients are able to control the pain with over-the-counter medications, and any necessary prescriptions will be discussed at your appointment prior to the procedure.
 After the procedure, the bone is left alone to heal and grow for three to six months before implants can be placed.

-Bone grafting is a safe, reliable and routine procedure these days.
-If you have any questions about this amazing, natural process, please give us a call at Houston Office Phone Number (713) 784-4200!
+Bone grafting is a safe, reliable and a routine procedure these days.
+If you have any questions about this amazing, natural process, our Houston, Cypress, or Katy office.